 100ml vegetable oil

-300g red curry paste (click to order my fresh curry paste can be ordered next day delivery, UK-wide)
+300g red curry paste (click to order my fresh curry paste for next day delivery, UK-wide)

 1 tablespoon mild curry powder